GaetanLepage/phd-manuscript/sections/2_simulator/1_intro/0_index.typ

 Large artificial neural networks could then be trained on massive amounts of data.
 Nonetheless, the design of realistic simulated environments has allowed the deployment of #acr("DRL") in more complex and practical scenarios.

-// 2 examples of simulation in DRL
+// Some examples of simulation in DRL
 For instance, industrial and academic actors have used simulated environments as a first step toward achieving fully autonomous driving.
 The availability of driving simulators allows more modest research teams to contribute to this field without requiring them to handle data collection.
 Sallab et al. @sallab_deep_2017 and Osiński et al. @osinski_simulation-based_2020 proposed simulation-based #acr("DRL") techniques for autonomous driving.
-@kiran_deep_2022 and @rosique_systematic_2019 further survey the landscape of available techniques, datasets, and simulators in this topic
+@kiran_deep_2022 and @rosique_systematic_2019 further survey the landscape of available techniques, datasets, and simulators on this topic.
 Additionally, a team from Google DeepMind has proposed a novel approach for controlling the magnetic field of tokamak plasmas using #acr("DRL") (@degrave_magnetic_2022).
 A critical challenge in this work has been the scarcity of access to a real-world fusion reactor and, thus, to the training data.
 To get around this, they collaborated with physicists to build a fast and accurate JAX @jax2018github simulator modeling the plasma core, TORAX @citrin_torax_2024.
-#todo
+Finally, games have been among the most widespread application domains for #acr("DRL") as they are inherently virtual @vinyals_grandmaster_2019 @mnih_playing_2013 @berner_dota_nodate @silver_mastering_2016.
+No effort is necessary to provide a simulated version of those environments.

 // Simulation in robotics
 *Robotics.*